 Same thing with item#3&4, while you don’t have lots of things inside, this is the best time to hire professionals to clean the vents especially if you buy a pre-owned house.

->

-> If you already have access to the house, you can already start bringing your stuff one by one.
+If you already have access to the house, you can already start bringing your stuff one by one.
 So that, when the moving time comes, there will be lesser things to carry.
+Or you may be getting new, more modern living room furniture in which case you can just have it delivered to your new house.
 You might find yourself not hiring a U-Haul anymore.

->

-> 7) READ METERS.
+7) READ METERS.

 Read your hydro and water meter immediately and report it to the city or your locality.
 Explain to them that it was your first day there and the reading is for the start of your electricity and water usage.
 It is better to know your first usage so that it can compare to the usage of the previous owner.

 Update your friends, company, billing companies, Service Canada and others about your new address.
 You can try to call Canada post to forward all your mails to your new address.
 Make sure that all your important bills like credit card and banks are updated.
 Just in case you forgot someone to update just politely ask a favor to the person living in your previous house or apartment to collect all your mails and make arrangements to them in getting your mails.

 Plan ahead and get a schedule for installation at least a day after you move.